 A student who fails two or more courses for a term will be placed on Academic Probation for the subsequent term.
-The student's record and performance undergo faculty review at the end of the term to determine if the student is making sufficient progress to remain at Oakbrook.
-No student on probation is allowed to run for any school office and driving privileges for upper school students may be suspended.
-An athlete's standing is also affected by academic progress.
+The student's record and performance will undergo faculty review at the end of the term to determine whether the student is making sufficient progress to remain at Oakbrook.
+Note: Students on probation are not allowed to run for any school office and may be subject to other restrictions as communicated in the Athletic Handbook and other extracurricular participation contracts.